Skip to content

 Types

 Some zsh-abbr commands take a type parameter.
-There are two supported scopes: regular and global.
+There are two supported types: regular and global.
 Regular abbreviations expand only at the start of the command line.
 Global abbreviations expand anywhere in the command line.

 Regular is the default type.